Home

 Using the GPS Receiver

-The GPS Setup patch allows the Autostar to accept NMEA-0183 v2.0+ GPS data.
-The GPS date, time, latitude and longitude are used to initialize the Autostar.
+The GPS Setup patch allows an Autostar 497/497EP or Audiostar to accept NMEA-0183 v2.0+ GPS data.
+The GPS date, time, latitude and longitude are used to initialize the handset.
 To use the GPS receiver do the following:

 1. Make sure the telescope is turned off.